jaganthoutam/enterprise-ai-document-platform/readme.md

 - **Chat Transcript Example**:
   ```
-  User: What are the key terms in the ACME Services Agreement?
+  User: What are the key terms in the THOUTAM Services Agreement?

-  AI: Based on the ACME Services Agreement, the key terms include:
+  AI: Based on the THOUTAM Services Agreement, the key terms include:
   - 24-month contract term with automatic renewal
   - Net 30 payment terms with 1.5% late fee
   - 99.9% uptime SLA with service credits